Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 • permits issued quickly with minimal discussion

-• hazards copied from previous work rather than reviewed
+• hazards copied from previous work rather than assessed for the current job

 2. Isolation and Energy Control

-Isolation failures are involved in a significant proportion of serious permit-related incidents, and most of them don’t show up in paperwork reviews.
+Isolation failures are involved in a significant proportion of serious permit-related incidents.
+Most of them do not show up in paperwork reviews.
 They show up at the worksite.
-See Lockout Tagout (LOTO) and Permit-to-Work: Where Isolation Control Actually Fails.
+The interaction between isolation control and permit systems is examined in Lockout Tagout and Permit-to-Work: Where Isolation Control Fails.

 Check: